 The most popular choice for home driveways, concrete is durable, low-maintenance, and offers a long lifespan.
 It also adds curb appeal and can improve property value.

-Concrete Driveway Columbus Ohio is poured over a base made of gravel or crushed rock.
+Concrete is poured over a base made of gravel or crushed rock.
 Adding roadbase stabilizes the soil before pouring and can be used in areas with soft or loose soils.

 A concrete driveway is a great choice for homeowners who want a durable and low-maintenance surface.
 It’s also versatile enough to meet most landscaping needs and can complement any house’s exterior style and colors.

 To install a concrete driveway, you need to prepare the ground and make sure it’s properly stable before pouring.
 First, remove grass and other vegetation from the area to create a flat, even surface to support your new driveway.
 Then, you’ll need to set up wood forms around the perimeter and add a base of Class-5 gravel.

 Depending on the type of soil you have, the base may need to be as thick as 6 inches for solid rock or as little as 4 inches for loam and clay-based soils.
 Then, a layer of mesh or metal rebar is added just above the gravel to help with tensile and flexural strength.

 Rebar is a more expensive option than mesh, but it can significantly increase the structural strength of your concrete.
 It can save you from a crooked or crumbling slab or if your driveway gets frequent delivery trucks or frost action.